Hungarian-Style Noodles with Cabbage and Poppy Seeds

 - 1 large onion, quartered and thinly sliced

-or one 16-ounce bag coleslaw cabbage
+(or use one 16-ounce bag precut coleslaw cabbage as a shortcut)

 - 1/4 cup dry white wine